groupvine/gv-doc/3-send/5-resend.md

 * View the email you want to resend from your Email Feed, select its menu (<img src="/docimages/menu-icon.png" height="22">), and select <img src="/docimages/feed-menu-resend-email.png" height="22"> from the menu.
 You will land on the **New Email** page for an online email with the **Published** tab and the email to resend selected.

-Once on the **Published** tab, you will need to choose how the email should be copied.
-Your choice most importantly depends on if the email has Email Widgets, how its responses should be handled.
-Here are the two ways to copy:
+Once your selection is made, you will jump to the **Published** tab of the **New Email** page.
+Next, you will need to choose how the email should be copied for the resend.
+Your choice most importantly depends on if the email has Email Widgets, then how its responses should be handled.
+Here are the two ways to copy the email:

+* **Resend published email without any changes** (Default) The new email will be sent “as is” and email changes will not be allowed, except for its recipients.
+Email Widget responses of the original email and any “as is” resends stay grouped together, which is the usual and preferred case when resending to additional or forgotten recipients.

 * **Copy published email to your new email and make changes** This new email can be edited and its Email Widget responses will be new and separate from its original email.

-* **Resend published email without any changes** This new email will be sent “as is” and changes are not allowed, except for its recipients.
-Email Widget responses of the original email and any “as is” resends stay grouped together, which may be needed for emailing additional or forgotten recipients.

 Refer to [Send email from your online account](/3-send/1-sendOnline.md?[LINK-QARGS-DOC]#gv-3send-1sendOnline) for the remaining steps to send your email.